base4nfdi/pid4nfdi/content/publication/2025-05-22_elgebali/index.md

 event: '2nd Base4NFDI Services Roadshow, Online, May 22, 2025 (Session 2)'

 # Abstract
-abstract:'Presentation on the project 'PID4NFDI' by Sara El-Gebali (Datacite) at the 2nd roadshow of Basic services of the NFDI.
+abstract: 'Presentation on the project "PID4NFDI" by Sara El-Gebali (Datacite) at the 2nd roadshow of Basic services of the NFDI.
 All talks were recorded and will be published via YouTube.'

 # Summary.
 An optional shortened abstract. (uncomment lines below)
 #summary: ''